kevinfrei/ErgoBlue/README.md

 Once I had a matrix that made sense to my brain, I grabbed switches, stuck 'em in the switch plate, and looked at where the connections go.
 Based on that, I drew up a wiring diagram for each side:

+Here's the right hand side:
 ![Right Hand Side](RHS.png)

+And here's the left:
 ![Left Hand Side](LHS.png)
 I know: I'm an artist.
 My talent is wasted managing a team of brilliant engineers.